appservR/appservR.github.io/content/en/docs/recipes/manage-auth.md

 ---
 title: "Manage user authentication"
-description: "AppservR manages users authentication and access restriction to your apps."
+description: "AppservR manages user authentication and access restriction to your apps."
 lead: "AppservR manages users authentication and access restriction to your apps."
 date: 2020-10-13T15:21:01+02:00
 lastmod: 2020-10-13T15:21:01+02:00